strontic/strontic.github.io/xcyclopedia/library/winhlp32.exe-335C38783B3F1B383ECAC17DB3705895.md

 ## Possible Misuse

 *The following table contains possible examples of `winhlp32.exe` being misused.
-While `winhlp32.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `winhlp32.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --